Noklle/bellboy-electron/README.md

 1. Type cmd in the address bar of the apps root directory.
 2. Type "npm run start".
 The window will open after a few seconds.
 3. Click "load timetable".
-4. Check if the week is correct; if not, click "change week"/
+4. Check if the periods you see correspond to the correct week; if not, click "change week".
 5. Profit